equinor/radix-public-site/public-site/docs/src/other/release/index.md

 ## 2022

+### 2022-04-28 Egress rules simplified

+Egress rules have been simplified.
+A new field allowRadix can be set to allow or deny traffic to other Radix applications.
+If you use the built-in Oauth2 feature, it is no longer necessary to allow traffic to login.microsoftonline.com.
+Docs now recommend using Private Link to get static IP address to Azure databases or other SaaS for use in egress rules.

 ### 2022-03-11 Custom configuration of the Metrics endpoint

 It is now possible to specify custom port and path for monitoring.